RevathiVegi/Student_mental_health_data_analysis/README.md

 # Student Mental Health Data Analytics - PowerBI Dashboard
 ## Data Details
+Data Source
-Data Source: The data is sourced from a survey conducted on the mental health of students, where the following data points were collected:
+  The data is sourced from a survey conducted on the mental health of students, where the following data points were collected:

 •	Timestamp: The date and time when the survey was conducted

 •	Anxiety: A binary variable indicating if the student has experienced anxiety or not (Yes = 1, No = 0)

 •	Depression: A binary variable indicating if the student has experienced depression or not (Yes = 1, No = 0)

 •	Panic Attack: A binary variable indicating if the student has experienced a panic attack or not (Yes = 1, No = 0)

 •	Course: The course taken by the student

 •	CGPA: The cumulative grade point average of the student, represented by a decimal value

 •	Study: The level of study of the student (Year 1, Year 2, Year 3, Year 4, Year 5)

 •	Treatment Assistance: A binary variable indicating if the student has received treatment assistance or not (Yes = 1, No = 0)

 ## Bar Chart